LEACH-RLC: Enhancing IoT Data Transmission with Optimized Clustering and Reinforcement Learning: Conclusion

 Results from the evaluation provide valuable insights into the optimal configuration of \acrshort{leach-rlc}, shedding light on the parameters that significantly influence its performance.
 Particularly, the protocol's ability to balance energy consumption among nodes leads to a prolonged network lifetime.
 This superior performance is attributed to \acrshort{leach-rlc}'s refined selection of \acrshortpl{ch} and their assignment to clusters.

 Furthermore, our exploration into the correlation between network parameters and \acrshort{rl} agent actions unveils the agent's adaptability to changing energy dynamics.
-The \acrshort{rl} agent demonstrates a nuanced response to the average energy dissipation of nodes, showcasing a balanced distribution of new \acrshortpl{ch} generation for varying levels of energy consumption.
+The \acrshort{rl} agent demonstrates a nuanced response to the average energy dissipation of nodes, showcasing a balanced distribution of new \acrshortpl{ch} generation for varying energy consumption levels.

 The answers to our research questions affirm that \acrshort{leach-rlc} effectively reduces control overhead without compromising network performance, determines the optimal frequency for generating new clusters, and strategically triggers new clustering solutions based on the network's energy dynamics.
 These findings underscore the protocol's adaptability and efficiency in achieving prolonged network lifespan and energy balance.